up close view of soundproofing foam

 How We Test Sound Absorbers

-Sound Absorption and Soundproofing: What's the difference?
-Soundproofing products trap the sound.
-Sound Absorption products soak it up.
+Sound absorption and soundproofing: What's the difference?
+Soundproofing products block the sound.
+Sound Absorption products absorb them.

 Sound is like water.
-It doesn’t have a shape or form, but molds itself to its surroundings.
+It does not have a shape or form but molds itself to its surroundings.
 And like water, sound can be absorbed by some materials and contained by others.
-Click here to learn more sound basics.
 Soundproofing products trap the sound.
-They contain the sound within a space, making it impossible for the sound to move to other parts of the building.
-They also stop unwanted sound from entering the room.
-Click here to learn more soundproofing basics.
-Sound absorption products, on the other hand, soak up sound.
-They absorb sound waves and prevent them from bouncing off the walls.
+They stop sound from entering or leaving a space, making it difficult for the sound to move to other parts of the building.
+They also stop unwanted noise from entering the room.
+Sound absorption products, on the other hand, absorbing the sound waves and prevent them from bouncing off the surfaces of a space.
 They improve the quality of the sound within a room.
-Click here to learn more sound absorption basics.

 What is NRC?
 This is the ability to compare different sound absorption products.